 Coursework Option (also called No Thesis/No Report)

 The list of courses required to obtain a degree is called the program of work.
 A total of 30 hours of coursework within 3 areas is needed to complete the program of work for the Master’s coursework option.
 The Graduate Advisor approves the program of work prior to graduation.
+This checklist is available for planning and evaluating your program of work.
+Please see Course Information for current and future semester CS teaching plans.

-REQUIREMENT 1 - Background
+1 - BACKGROUND REQUIREMENT

 We acknowledge that other departments/universities divide up their curricula in different ways.
 The important thing is that approximately the same material has been covered.
 The decision about which courses you submit for review meet the background requirements is made by the faculty.
 The form is submitted to the grad office.